MartyRath/bash-book-management/README.md

 ## Features

-- **Add Books:** Easily add new books to your catalog.
+- **Add Books:** Easily add new books to your catalogue.
-- **Remove Books:** Remove books from your library with a straightforward process.
+- **Remove Books:** Remove single or multiple books from the catalogue at a time.
 - **Search and Browse:** Quickly search for books and browse your collection effortlessly.
-- **Generate Reports:** Generate reports to analyze your book inventory.
+- **Generate Reports:** Generate reports to analyse your book inventory.